addicarey/ZKP-integration-with-AI/README.md

-# ZKP-integration-with-AI
+# Enhancing Data Security in AI Training using Zero-Knowledge Proofs for Secure Methodology Development - SciFest National Final 2024 Project

 **Final Report book available to read**

 # Abstract

-Training AI models securely has been a huge problem, faces challenges like handling large volumes of sensitive data and implementing strong security measures like encryption, access control, and compliance with regulations.
-Adversarial attacks, where malicious input can manipulate AI systems, are also a significant concern.
-These factors make ensuring the privacy and security of AI training data complex and crucial.

-During the lockdown I started learning about Artificial Intelligence (AI),  later on I learned about Zero-Knowledge Proofs (ZKPs).
-AI refers to the development of computer systems that can perform tasks that normally require human intelligence, such as understanding natural language, recognizing patterns and making decisions.

-ZKPs are cryptographic protocols that enable one party (the prover) to prove to another (the verifier) that they possess certain knowledge without revealing the actual knowledge itself.
-This concept allows for authentication and verification without disclosing sensitive information.

-I started my project in February 2024.
-My Project involves developing a method to implement ZKPs into AI to ensure a secure way of training sensitive data.
-The goal is to develop an algorithm to encrypt the data utilising zero-knowledge protocol, which will allow AI models access to the data without disclosure of the raw data.

-Implementing ZKPs into AI in real world scenarios involve extremely advanced encryption and mathematical procedures.
-For my project, I’ve decided to train a simple Linear Regression model based on the data encrypted with a basic ZKP.
-This will be able to demonstrate a secure training on data, at a basic level.
+Ensuring the security and privacy of sensitive data during AI and machine learning model training has become a critical challenge.
+Training AI models on datasets containing financial, medical, or other regulated information requires robust encryption methods and strict adherence to privacy regulations.
+As AI becomes increasingly integrated into essential services, the need for secure data-handling methodologies is more urgent than ever.

+My project aims to address these concerns by integrating Zero-Knowledge Proofs (ZKPs) into the AI training process.
+ZKPs are cryptographic protocols that allow one party to prove possession of certain information to another party without revealing the information itself.
+By applying ZKPs, I aim to develop an algorithm that enables AI models to process encrypted data without exposing the raw data.
+This approach minimizes data exposure risks, ensuring privacy while maintaining model performance.

+I started this project in February 2024 and developed a basic ZKP algorithm that encrypts input data, which is then used through a simple linear regression model.
+My project also incorporates data visualization through a Flask-based interface.
+While my current model uses a small dataset and basic encryption, I am planning to scale to larger datasets and refining the algorithm using stronger encryption and cryptographic hash functions to enhance the zero-knowledge aspect further.

+While ZKPs can be difficult to integrate into the world of AI, I believe my project demonstrates a novel application of ZKPs in AI, offering a potential solution to one of the biggest challenges in secure AI model training.